AMRI's current research is centered around the following three aims:

 The development of high field MRI is motivated by both basic scientific and clinical interest.
 A great deal about MRI contrast at 3 T has been learned from studies at 7 T, including the effects of cellular- and molecular-scale tissue structure on susceptibility-weighted MRI and the origin of magnetization transfer and relaxation, two basic contrast mechanisms in MRI [1,2].
 Much interesting functional and anatomical detail occurs at millimeter and sub-millimeter scale, the size of cortical columns and layers.
 Such resolutions are currently at the limit of what is practical at 7 T. Therefore, modest resolution improvements are expected to reveal a wealth of new information expected to not only expanding basic (neuroscientific) knowledge, but also potentially clinically interesting for characterization of focal pathology, such as MR lesions, cortical dysplasia, and microbleeds secondary to brain trauma.
 For example, experimental MRI studies with extensive (8- hour long) signal averaging at 7 T have reached 0.2-0.4 mm resolutions for the study of brain morphology and demonstrated the importance of resolution improvement for accurate cortical delineation and thickness assessment [3,4,5].
 While such scans are prohibitively long for clinical studies, this may be overcome at 11.7 T where the increased sensitivity may allow a four or more- fold scan time reduction.

 One of the critical technologies at high field is transmission of the required radio-frequency (RF) electro-magnetic fields.
 Because of the exacerbated wavelength effects at high field, both the magnetic component of the electromagnetic RF field (needed for signal generation) as well as its electric component (leading to undesirable tissue heating) become more difficult to control.
-To address this, we plan together with scientists of the MRI Engineering Core, LFMI (EC) to further develop our on-coil amplifier technology (recently demonstrated at 7 T) for operation at 11.7 T. Also with EC, we plan to develop high density receive arrays to explore the limits of sensitivity and resolution.
+To address this, we plan together with scientists of the MRI Engineering Team, LFMI to further develop on-coil amplifier technology (recently demonstrated at 7 T) for operation at 11.7 T. Also with the Engineering Team, we plan to develop high density receive arrays to explore the limits of sensitivity and resolution.

 Aim 2: Development of high resolution iron and myelin-weighted MRI